JoseeWouters/Josee-Wouters/content/blog/what-developers-can-learn-from-journalists.md

 ## Title, subtitle and chapeau

-Often, the page you’re working on probably has a `title` (don’t forget, that’s usually your `h1`), but that’s usually not the only heading you have on a page.
-If you have a heading below your title, that explains a bit more about it or your site, you can call that your `subtitle`.
+The page you’re working on probably has a `title` (don’t forget, that’s usually your `h1`), but that’s usually not the only heading you have on a page.
+If you have a heading below your title that explains a bit more about it or your site, you can call that your `subtitle`.
 So far, so good, right?
 Nothing difficult at naming these headings.

-But what if you don’t have a subtitle, but a more descriptive heading placed above your title?
+What if you don’t have a subtitle, but a more descriptive heading placed above your title?
 Let’s look at a journalistic article.
 In journalism this is actually called a `chapeau`.
 If you look in the inspector at my website you can see that I used that here.